 The relocation of the school will release two large potential housing sites for development, however, at the time of writing this report, these schemes are not acceptable at the current time.
 However the release of land could make a contribution in terms of starter homes and general market housing, both of which are in demand within Cheshire East where new dwellings are desperately needed, especially with a lack of 5 year supply of housing land and where housing developments must be approved without delay unless policies in the Framework state otherwise which does include Green Belt policy.
-The proposal does provide a Secondary education contribution.
+The proposal does provide a Secondary education contribution by providing 4 bursaries at the King's School however does not provide a SEN contribution.
 The proposals would provide community and educational benefit by allowing existing sports clubs and other organisations to use the new facilities that the school will provide which will continue.